Happy bees

 HAPPINESS

-8 CUVEES
+8 CUVÉES

 ENGLISH GRAFTING

-The plots are close to the cellar and are in three different areas.
-In Varey, young vines between 20 and 30 years old on moderate slopes and clay-limestone soil are rural and surrounded by orchards and sheep.
-Lots of sunshine means the earliest harvest here.
-Mainly planted with Gamay but also with Chardonnay, Pinot Noir and Mondeuse.
-The second plot is in Poncieux (Haut Bugey), a ten-minute drive from the cellar.
-Wilder and austere with thin valleys and steep slopes and almost entirely landlocked with vines from 40 to 80 and even 110 years old on marl-limestone of various origins and planted with a massive selection of Gamay.
-The third plot stands out above Dalivoy, with meadows and forests like those in the Alpine region, marl-limestone planted with 40-year-old Chardonnay, and a selection of Savagnin this year.
-The quality of the planting material is essential to obtain perennial vines.
-Therefore, Chloé and Jordan buy their plants from reputable growers who grow plants according to the principles of biodynamics and make their mass selection.
-They also apply English grafting and guarantee quality work.
+The plots are strategically located close to the cellar and span three distinct areas.
+In Varey, young vines aged 20 to 30 years thrive on moderate slopes of clay-limestone soil, surrounded by orchards and sheep.
+This area enjoys abundant sunshine, ensuring the earliest harvest.
+The primary focus here is Gamay, with Chardonnay, Pinot Noir, and Mondeuse also in the mix.
+The second plot in Poncieux (Haut Bugey), a mere ten-minute drive from the cellar, is wild and austere, with steep slopes that house vines aged 40 to 110 years on marl-limestone soils.
+The third plot above Dalivoy features lush meadows and forests reminiscent of the Alpine region, planted with 40-year-old Chardonnay and a selection of Savagnin this year.
+Quality planting material is essential for achieving perennial vines, so Chloé and Jordan source their plants from reputable growers, employing the biodynamic principles.
+They also utilize the innovative technique of "English grafting," which combines scions from one vine with the rootstock of another to ensure quality.

 BALANCE